 The building I live in was built in the late 1960's, when the idea of talking with your neighbours wasn't quite so ludicrous.
 Each pair of units share a laundry, so if nothing else you've got a reason to co-operate on who uses the washing machine and when.
-Before I bought my place I'd knocked on the door opposite to ask what it was like living in the building, and met Michael & Lesley's.
+Before I bought my place I'd knocked on the door opposite to ask what it was like living in the building, and met Michael & Lesley.
 They seemed a little reserved but otherwise appeared as though they'd make decent neighbours.

 However, Michael & Lesley had a stormy relationship.
 She had a quick temper and it didn't take much for bursts of expletives to come from her mouth.
 But she also seemed to calm down pretty quickly too.
 Fortunately I could block the noise out just by keeping my door closed, and occasionally upping the volume on the remote.
 Since I shared a laundry with them, I made a special effort to get on with them.
 It's pretty simple really: if you want a happy life, try to get on with your neighbours.
 Give them the benefit of the doubt.
 Offload your excess steam elsewhere.
 Try to make peace with the people you live near, not war.

 Fortunately Lesley's aggression was never directed at me.
-Well, there may have been one incident, but I've forgotten about in now, and so did she.
+Well, there may have been one incident, but I've forgotten about it now, and so did she.
 I was happy to do my laundry during the week, leaving the washing machine free on weekends.
 I'd stop to chat whenever I could.
-Michael was very reserved, but Lesley was quite friendly really.
+Michael was very reserved, but Lesley was quite friendly to me.
 I stayed well out of their arguments.
 They were happy to collect my mail for me whenever I was off gallivanting around the country, and I was very grateful.

 Eventually the global financial crisis hit, and they both lost their jobs.
-With no income, they decided to move back to New Zealand, where Lesley owned a house; so they wouldn't have to rent any more.
+With no income, they decided to move back to New Zealand where Lesley owned a house, so they wouldn't have to rent any more.
 On the morning of the day they left, I managed to drown out their latest argument by meditating with a few extra-loud "aum"s.

 It's worth the effort to try to get on with your neighbours.
 But if that fails, while I don't recommend doing a Richard Hatch, if you can't outwit or outplay them, see if you can simply outlast them.